First Strike FSC Pistol Review & Magazine Setup

 Home Defense with Pepper Balls

 You can definitely have it.
 See, since a pepper ball is a round ball type.
 Say home defense.
 It's smaller.
 Just be careful.
 You guys absolutely be very safe, with knowing what you're doing out there.
 But yeah, you can shoot pepper balls through it as well.
 For sure.

 [Mark] Awesome.
 Are we going to shoot this thing?

 We are going to shoot this thing, but that's going to be in a previous video, but right now I just want to show you, this eight gram is engaged.
 We're going to throw this bad boy into the gun.
 I'm going to show you automatically.
 I can hear it.
-It press the pin down to actuate the air, into the pistol itself.
+It presses the pin down to actuate the air into the pistol itself.
 Are you ready, Mark?

 We're going to take the safety off.

 So just like that, and don't be sad.
 You can save this if you guys need to reload.
 I would recommend, if you're obviously in a serious paintball firefight, out there on the field, have your second magazine already, ready to go with the eight gram cartridge here, and then swap out.
 It's already loaded.
 It's got paint in there.
 So just do an easy swap.
 So you're not going to lose any air, which is the good thing about the design of this FSC pistol.
 So back in once again, and we're ready to rock.
 So that's it.
 This is a quick but kinda long overview of the FSC first strict pistol.
 Once again, retail $319.95.
 Yeah, that'd be expensive.
 If it was 1300.